kingston-hackSpace/bioElectricity_with_plants/README.md

 AMPLIFING PLANT ELECTRICAL SIGNALS
 -

-Plant electrical activity may go between micro and milliVolts, which is a very small signal.
-We need an amplier device that can sense those signals and feed the arduino with a representative data.
+Plant electrical activity is small and subtle, usually in the microvolt (µV) to low-millivolt (mV) range.
+To sense and observe it, we need a voltage-amplifying device that also performs analogue-to-digital conversion (ADC).
+In other words, this device boosts the plant’s tiny signals and converts them into numerical values that the Arduino can read.

-For this experiment, we will use the HX711 Load Cell Amplifier.
+For this experiment, we will use the HX711 Load-Cell Amplifier.

 HX711 LOAD CELL AMPLIFIER
 -

-This device is designed to sense millivolts and add high gain differential amplification.
-This makes it very sensitive, and it can pick external electrical influences that may interfere with our plant readings.
+The HX711 load-cell amplifier is an cheap, high-resolution 24-bit ADC with selectable gain.
+It is designed to measure very small millivolt-level signals using high-gain differential amplification.
+Although it was not created specifically for biological measurements, it is a practical choice for this experiment because it offers high sensitivity and is easy to interface with an Arduino.
+Its sensitivity, however, also means it can easily pick up external electrical noise, which may interfere with the plant readings.
+Furtheer in this tutorial, we will learn how to reduce environmental electrical noise.

-The HX711 has 2 connections points: A+ and A-.
-The device measures the voltage between this two points.
+HOW IT WORKS:

-Usual device gain: x128, x64, x32.
+- The HX711 has two input terminals: A+ and A-.
+The chip measures the voltage difference between these two points (a differential input).

-*note*: The HX711 -designed to pick up tiny voltages -  won't distinguish between the plant's electricl signals and the environment's.
-Unfortunatelly, there will be electrical noise in our readings, so we need to try to reduce it in hardware and software to get reliable plpant data.
-Please keep in mind that cancelling external noise for pure plant activity signals can be very difficult.
+- It supports different gain levels: ×32, ×64, and ×128, allowing it to amplify very small signals.

 ELECTROMAGNETIC FIELDS
 -